jbush001/NyuziProcessor/rtl/README.md

 | +memdumplen=&lt;length&gt; | Number of bytes of memory to dump (hexadecimal) |
 | +autoflushl2=1 | Copy dirty data in the L2 cache to system memory at the end of simulation before writing to file (used with +memdump...) |
 | +profile=&lt;filename&gt; | Sample the program counters periodically and write to a file.
 Use with tools/misc/profile.py |
-| +block=&lt;filename&gt; | Read file into virtual block device, which will be exposed as a virtual SD/MMC device.
+| +block=&lt;filename&gt; | Read file into virtual block device, which it will expose as a virtual SD/MMC device.
 | +randseed=&lt;seed&gt; | Set the seed for the random number generator used to initialize reset state of signals
 | +dumpmems=1 | Dump the sizes of all internal FIFOs and SRAMs to standard out.
 Used by tools/misc/extract_mems.py |

-The simulator will exit when all thread are halted (by writing to the appropriate control register).
+The simulator exits when all thread halt (by writing to the appropriate control register).

-To enable a waveform trace, set the environment variable VERILATOR_TRACE before building:
+To write a waveform trace, set the environment variable VERILATOR_TRACE before building:

     VERILATOR_TRACE=1 make

 The simulator writes a file called `trace.vcd` in "[value change dump](http://en.wikipedia.org/wiki/Value_change_dump)" format in the current working directory.

-The processor exposes the following memory mapped device registers (the 'environment' column indicates which environments support it, F = fpga, E = emulator, V = verilator)
+The processor exposes the following memory mapped device registers.
+The 'environment' column indicates which environments support it: F = fpga, E = emulator, V = verilator.

 |Address|r/w|Environment|Description|
 |----|----|----|----|